Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-Photon-photon interactions with CMB photons and Inverse Compton scattering off of electrons reprocess the resulting photon energy distribution from that injected from the initial binary annihilation.
-The reprocessed $\gamma$-ray spectral energy distribution (number of photons per unit energy injected per unit energy interval) $L(E_{\gamma},z)$ for injected energies above the reprocessing threshold energy $E_{th}=\frac{36000}{1+z}$GeV, has the form \cite{Berghaus:2018zso,1989ApJ...344..551Z}
+Photon-photon interactions with CMB photons and Inverse Compton scattering off electrons reprocess the initial photon energy distribution from the binary annihilation.
+The reprocessed gamma-ray spectral energy distribution has the form \cite{Berghaus:2018zso,1989ApJ...344..551Z}

-Where $E_{\gamma}$ is the energy of the photon.
-Photons with energy below $E_{th}$ free stream to Earth \cite{1989ApJ...344..551Z}, while those at higher energies are reprocessed.
+where $E_{th}=\frac{36000}{1+z}$GeV is the threshold energy a photon must have to be reprocessed, $E_{\gamma}$ is the energy of the photon, and $z$ is the redshift at the time of emission.
+Photons with initial energies below $E_{th}$ free stream to Earth \cite{1989ApJ...344..551Z}, while those at higher energies are reprocessed.
 A total reprocessed energy spectrum can be found by multiplying $L(E_{\gamma},z)$ by the amount of energy radiated above $E_{th}$.
-The shape of the spectrum is independent of the amount of energy injected above $E_{th}$.
-The parts of the initial spectra, $(dN_\gamma/dE_\gamma)_{init}$, that were and were not reprocessed combine to give a total visible spectrum of
+The shape of the spectrum is independent of this energy.
+The parts of the initial spectrum, $N_{Einit}(E_{\gamma},z)$, that were and were not reprocessed combine to give a total visible spectrum

-The flux per unit energy of $\gamma$-rays that reach earth can be found by convoluting the reprocessed $\gamma$-ray spectrum with the merger rate as a function of redshift:
+Here, $\theta(x)$ represents the Heavyside function.
+The flux per unit energy of gamma-rays that reach Earth can be found by convoluting the reprocessed spectrum with the merger rate as a function of redshift:

-where $H(z)$ is the Hubble rate at $z$, and $E_{\gamma0}$ is the photon energy today, $\Gamma_m(z)$ is the merger rate per black hole at $z$. $z_m=\sqrt{\frac{E_{th}(z=0)}{E_{\gamma0}}}-1$ is the highest redshift at which a photon could be emitted and still reach Earth with $E_{\gamma0}$.
-Any photon with $E_{\gamma0}$ that reaches Earth today must have been emitted at a redshift $z<z_m$ because energetic photons emitted at earlier times will be reprocessed and redshifted down to lower energies.
-The total flux per Fermi energy bin is found by integrating $F_{\gamma}(E_{\gamma_0})$ over the energy range for each bin.
-We require the integrated $\gamma$-ray fluxes to be less than the 2$\sigma$ upper bound observed by Fermi.
+where $H(z)$ is the Hubble rate at $z$, and $E_{\gamma0}$ is the photon energy today, and $\Gamma_m(z)$ is the merger rate per black hole at $z$. $z_m=\sqrt{\frac{E_{th}(z=0)}{E_{\gamma0}}}-1$ is the highest redshift at which a photon with observed energy $E_{\gamma0}$ could be emitted and still reach Earth.
+Any photon with $E_{\gamma0}$ that reaches Earth today must have been emitted at a redshift $z<z_m$ because those emitted at earlier times will be reprocessed and redshifted down to lower energies.
+The total flux per Fermi energy bin is found by integrating $F_{\gamma}(E_{\gamma_0})$ over the energy range for that bin.
+We require the integrated gamma-ray fluxes to be less than the 2$\sigma$ upper bound observed by Fermi.
 The strongest constraints come from the highest energy bin, 580 GeV-820 GeV.